What's the problem?

 Green Schools Challenge Activities:

-CREATE YOUR OWN - Submit Lesson Plan click here
+- Create Your Own (Pre-K through 5th grade) - Submit Lesson Plan click here

 Schools can choose to do more than one activity but maximum amount of points a school can earn for this topic is the same.
 Points for participation will be based on a rubric.
 Download here.